Cades Cove Guide

 • Cades Cove is one of the most popular and common places to see Black Bears in the Great Smoky Mountains National Park

-• There are a number of historic churches, homes, and buildings to see
+• There are several historic churches, homes, and buildings to see

-• Numerous hiking trails, and one of the most popular waterfalls in the Great Smoky Mountains National Park, Abrams Falls.
+• Many hiking trails, and one of the most popular waterfalls in the Great Smoky Mountains National Park, Abrams Falls.

-Cades Cove is large valley, surrounded by the gorgeous Great Smoky Mountains.
-As visitors travel the 11-mile loop road, they have one of the greatest opportunities to see wildlife of all kinds in the park, including: Deer, Black Bears, coyote, turkey, ground hogs, raccoons, skunks, and many other animals.
+Cades Cove is a large valley surrounded by the gorgeous Great Smoky Mountains.
+As visitors travel the 11-mile loop road, they have one of the greatest opportunities to see wildlife of all kinds in the park, including: Deer, Black Bears, coyote, turkey, groundhogs, raccoons, skunks, and many other animals.

 Where is Cades Cove?